fscorrupt/awesome-stars/README.md

 ## JavaScript

+- [shanselman/cert-inspector](https://github.com/shanselman/cert-inspector) - 🔒 Web tool to inspect SSL certificates and DNS for all domains in a webpage's request tree.
+Captures full network footprint via headless browser.
 - [hotheadhacker/no-as-a-service](https://github.com/hotheadhacker/no-as-a-service) - No-as-a-Service (NaaS) is a simple API that returns a random rejection reason.
 Use it when you need a realistic excuse, a fun “no,” or want to simulate being turned down in style.
 - [gorhill/uBlock](https://github.com/gorhill/uBlock) - uBlock Origin - An efficient blocker for Chromium and Firefox.
 Fast and lean.
 - [kmitchel/jellyfin-tuner](https://github.com/kmitchel/jellyfin-tuner) -